Skip to content

 Who are data analysts and data scientists?

-Not surprisingly, a data analyst analyses data.
-This involves gathering data from a variety of sources and putting it through the processes of conflicting data mining.
-These processes structure and derive information from data, which can then be presented to those who can act on it.
+It’s no surprise that a data analyst’s main role is to analyze data.
+This involves gathering information from different sources and running it through data mining processes.
+These processes help structure the data and extract useful information from it, which can then be presented to the end users.

-A data scientist can have several different roles within a company.
-Some of which are very similar to the role of a data analyst, including collecting, cleaning, and analyzing data to generate useful information.
-However, if a data analyst is likely given specific questions to find answers to, a data scientist may instead analyze the same data set with the goal of discovering patterns that may lead to a new line of inquiry.
-In other words, a data scientist must find the right questions as well as the right answers.
+A data scientist can have a few different roles within a company.
+Some of these roles are pretty similar to those of a data analyst, like collecting, cleaning, and analyzing data to get valuable insights.
+However, while a data analyst is usually given specific questions to find answers to, a data scientist might dig into the same data set with the goal of finding patterns that could lead to discoveries.
+In other words, a data scientist needs to ask the right questions, not just find the right answers.

-In addition, the data scientist will design models and write algorithms and software to simplify the data analysis process for both himself and his data analysis team members.
-A recent study found that cleaning and structuring data takes up more of a data scientist’s time than any other task, so there is an ongoing effort to automate more and more of this process so that more time can be spent on analysis.
+On top of that, a data scientist also designs models and write algorithms and software to make the whole data analysis process easier for themselves and their teams.
+A recent study found that cleaning and organizing data takes up most of a data scientist’s time, more than any other task.
+That’s why there’s a big push to automate as much of this process as possible so that more time can be spent on analysis.

 Note: If you want to know more about the field of data science, refer to our blog post!